 Medication can be prescribed for symptoms that are severe and make it difficult to function.
 Medications can help relieve symptoms so you can concentrate on getting better.
 It is important to note that many medications cannot be stopped quickly but need to be tapered off.
 Check with your doctor before discontinuing any medication.

-Antidepressant medications such as selective serotonin re-uptake inhibitors
+Medications may include: Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs)BuspironeBenzodiazepines

 Antidepressant use in children, adolescents, and adults.
 US Food and Drug Administration website.
 Available at:

 Updated December 23, 2014.
 Accessed January 26, 2016.